Table of Contents

 Tip 3: Spend Less On Classroom Materials

-If you’re teaching English online, the chances are high that you use props, puppets, whiteboards, and all that other online teaching tools.
+If you’re teaching English online, the chances are high that you use props, puppets, whiteboards, and other online teaching tools.
 To live more frugally, stop buying them and start using what you already have.

 A lot of teachers think you need to invest in a puppet, but really, a teddybear/plushie is probably just as good.
 After all, you’re only using it to keep your younger students attentive in class.
 Ask your younger family members if you can borrow theirs.
 If you’ve been using paper, switch to reusable whiteboards instead.